Child Support Basics

 If you have an order for direct payments and the other parent stops paying, you may have to wait until something else in your order needs to be changed before you can go back to court and get income withholding.

-If you are getting a new or changed child support order, it may take a few weeks for the Judge or Magistrate to sign it and make it effective.
+If you are getting a new or changed child support order, it may take a few weeks for the judge or magistrate to sign it and make it effective.
 These are very frustrating problems for the parent who is depending on the child support.
 But, more child support is collected using income withholding than when it is not used.

-Changing An Existing Child Support Order
+Chapter 5.
+Changing an Existing Child Support Order

-The Automatic Cost of Living Increase
+The Automatic Cost-of-Living Increase

-A child support order will be increased every two years in May because of cost of living increases.
+A child support order increases every two years in May because of cost of living increases.
 This is sometimes called a COLA (cost of living adjustment).
 The COLA increase should happen automatically.
-A parent can ask for a COLA if it does not happen automatically, or ask that the COLA be denied.
+A parent can ask for a COLA if it does not happen automatically or ask that the COLA be denied.

 Modifying a Child Support Order

-Either parent can ask for other changes to the child support order at any time, by bringing a motion to modify (change) support.
-But only certain things are seen as reasons to modify a child support order.
-Some of the reasons to change a child support order include
+Either parent can ask for changes to the child support order at any time, by bringing a motion to modify (change) support.
+But only certain things are seen by the court as reasons to modify a child support order.

 - A parent starts getting public assistance

 - There is a large change in child care costs